Chemical and Materials Engineering:

 Electrical and Computer Engineering:

-Project Title: Advanced Machine Learning-Enhanced Radio Wave Propagation Modeling
+Project Title: Advanced Machine Learning-Based Propagation Models for B5G/6G Wireless Communications

 Professor: | Zhang, Xingqi (DICE 11-381) |